Get more on great day-trips from Barcelona in The Barcelona Scoop, a mini guide to seven perfect days in Barcelona. Check it out here for $3.50.

-The medieval National Cathedral of Tarragona and Palau Marycel are beauties.
+The Cathedral of Tarragona is a Roman Catholic church and worth a peek.
 Luckily, the timing was perfect as rainbow reflections from the stained glass windows hit the floor and David’s shoes.

 Oh, just another Roman mosaic over 2,000 years old from the National Archaeological Museum.

 Long tapered ends of pottery vessels created more efficient use of space when being transported in ships.
 Iron stands were needed in homes as stands for the vessels.